 I bet every cook has his Waterloo: those dishes that on occasion bring him to his knees.
 For some is baking, mine is meat.

-I have never been a big meet lover, even if in my time I ate a few questionable meats that would give nightmares to a lot of you.
+I’ve never been a big meat lover, even if in my time I’ve eaten a few questionable meats that would give a lot of you nightmares.
 Meat is meat, after all.
-But I am a veggie and seafood kind of gal.
-I can cook seafood in my sleep and my eyes blindfolded.
+But I’m a veggie and seafood kind of gal.
+I can cook seafood in my sleep and with my eyes blindfolded.
 Seafood is one of those foods I can say I’ve truly mastered.

 Pork chops aren’t.
 Until now.
 These pork chops with green mango salsa just hit the spot.

 Unfortunately, my husband is an enthusiastic carnivore, the only one under our roof.
 My poor lesser half has been subjected to many of my experiments, some random successes and the occasional disaster.

 And I could never get pork chops consistently right.
 Like many a cook has found out, pork chops tend to turn dry and tough if done wrong.
 I’ve had that experience many times, but I think I finally got it.
 The trick: High heat, short cooking time.

 An hour marinating, plus very-hot-but-quick cooking did the trick.

 And because I love, looooooooove mangoes, I figured they would go perfectly well with the pork chops.
 I was right, after all, everything is better with mango.
 Don’t be put off by this combination, the mangoes are not completely ripe, so they are not too sweet and retain their shape and texture.
 Serve with rice and you’ll have a quick, flavorful dish bursting with tropical flavors.